childerx/focusTimeApp/README.md

 # A simple Time Focus app(React-Native made!)

-Hastly, I used Snack to develop this for my early usage.
+Hastly, I used Snack to  this for my early usage.
  Check out some interfaces 👇